• Skip to main content

 DIY lip balm has a shelf life of up to at least 6 months with proper storage.
 To store, keep the cap or lid on and store in a cool, dry place.
 You can use a lip balm tin, lip balm tubes or little lip balm tubs to store it in.

 Yes!
-You can replace the beeswax with candelilla wax, shea butter, mango butter or cocoa butter and replace the honey with vegan honey alternative.
+You can replace the beeswax with candelilla wax, shea butter, mango butter, or cocoa butter and replace the honey with a vegan honey alternative.

 homemade honey beet lip shine in tubes and tins resting on a dark wooden table.